Sanitization π‘οΈ

 Any attribute matching on* (onclick, onload, onerror, onmouseover, etc.) causes the entire element to be dropped - not just the attribute.
 A tag with a stripped event handler can still produce errors if it loads a now-orphaned src/href, so removing the element outright is safer.

-URL schemes
+URL schemesβ

 For attributes that carry URLs (href, src, xlink:href):

-data:image/png;base64,...).
-A plain-textdata:image/png,<html>...</html>is rejected because real binary image data cannot be plain-text - such a URI is always smuggling HTML or text behind an image declaration.
+image/png,image/jpeg,image/gif,image/webp,image/bmp) must be base64-encoded (data:image/png;base64,...).
+A plain-textdata:image/png,<html>...</html>is rejected because real binary image data cannot be plain-text - such a URI is always smuggling HTML or text behind an image declaration. image/svg+xmlis permitted from version 1.6.1 onwards and accepts;base64,,;utf8,, and bare-comma forms (SVG is text by spec).
+The inner SVG payload is recursively scanned and any<script/>,<foreignObject/>, or<use/>element is stripped.
+Malformed percent-encoding is rejected fail-closed.

 - URL attributes are NFKC-normalized before scheme matching.
 This catches obfuscation attempts such as

-<a href="javascript:...">(using a fullwidthj), which would otherwise slip past a naive scheme check. - All other schemes (
+<a href="ο½avascript:...">(using a fullwidthο½), which would otherwise slip past a naive scheme check. - All other schemes (

 javascript:,vbscript:,livescript:,mocha:,blob:,file:,ftp:,mailto:,tel:, etc.) are rejected.

-CSS-specific rules
+CSS-specific rulesβ

-External URLs
+External URLsβ

 url(https://...) and url(http://...) in any CSS property (background, cursor, list-style-image, and so on) are blocked.
 The certified-visual sandbox does not allow visuals to fetch resources from arbitrary external origins - an external URL triggers a Content Security Policy violation.